drliamoneil/drliamoneil.github.io/_pages/glossary.md

 </details>

 ### Self-Efficacy
-A person's beliefs about their capability to perform specific behaviors.
+A person's beliefs about their capabilities to perform specific behaviors.
 <details>
   <summary>Readings</summary>
   <h4>Theory</h4>